Mcmicc3/linked-blog-starter-md/Linux/Over the Wire.md

 ~$ cat readme
 *or*
 ~$ cat *
-lvl1: NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL
+lvl1: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

 # Level 1
 The password for the next level is stored in a file called - located in the home directory ~$ cat $PWD/-     "*or*"
-~$ cat /home/bandit1/-
+~$ cat /home/bandit1/-  "*or*"
+~$ cat ~/-

 "Can only be opened through absolute path"
 Absolute path: pwd
-Lvl2: rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi
+Lvl2: 263JGJPfgU6LtdEvgfWU1XP5yac29mFx

 # Level 2
 The password for the next level is stored in a file called spaces in this filename located in the home directory